 This roundtable discussion is sponsored by ELITechGroup.

-January 2026—The 2025 CAP accreditation checklists include new requirements for humidity, specimen self-collection, body fluid crystal analysis, and pneumatic tube transport of blood specimens.
+January 2025—In the 2025 edition of the CAP accreditation checklists are new requirements on humidity, specimen self-collection, body fluid crystal analysis, and pneumatic tube transport of blood specimens for platelet aggregation or other platelet function testing.
+The new checklist edition was released last year on Dec.
+9.

 January 2026—The Association for Diagnostics and Laboratory Medicine released new guidance discouraging clot-based testing in patients receiving direct oral anticoagulants (DOACs).